 The updated NET is consistent with the women’s basketball NET, which was revealed last week after the Division I Women’s Basketball Committee worked with a team from Google Cloud to evaluate women’s basketball statistical data for a 10-year period.

 In addition, the overall and non-conference strength of schedule has been modernized to reflect a truer measure for how hard it is to defeat opponents.
 The strength of schedule is based on rating every game on a team's schedule for how hard it would be for an NCAA tournament-caliber team to win.
 It considers opponent strength and site of each game, assigning each game a difficulty score.
 Aggregating these across all games results in an overall expected win percentage versus a team's schedule, which can be ranked to get a better measure of the strength of schedule.

 How are the NET rankings used?

-Starting December 16, the NET rankings will be updated daily and they can be found here.
 Since the NET rankings serve as the primary sorting tool for Division I men's basketball, they play an important role in establishing a team's resume.
+The men’s and women’s basketball NET rankings and team sheets will be provided publicly on a daily basis on NCAA.com and NCAA.org starting in December.

-The updated resumes for all 353 Division I teams can be found here and they will also be updated daily starting December 16.
-Using the quadrant system, which is in its third season, the quality of wins and losses will be organized based on game location and the opponent's NET ranking.
+Using the quadrant system, which was in its third season in 2019-20, the quality of wins and losses will be organized based on game location and the opponent's NET ranking.